China–India relations: 1950s

 India established diplomatic relations with the PRC on 1 April 1950, the first non-communist/socialist nation in Asia to do so.
 Pakistan continued to recognize the ROC until 1951.

-The relationship between India and a newly communist China started out on an optimistic note.
+The relationship between India and a newly communist China started on an optimistic note.
 Jawaharlal Nehru, the first prime minister of India, and PRC premier Zhou Enlai articulated a vision of an internationalist foreign policy governed by the ethics of the Panchsheel (Five Principles of Peaceful Coexistence).
 However, there was notable skepticism on the Indian side from the very beginning about Chinese intentions.
 For example, Bhimrao Ambedkar was surprised that Nehru took Panchsheel seriously, while Acharya Kriplani said that Panchsheel was "born in sin".
 Nehru himself was disappointed when it became clear that the two countries had a conflict of interest in Tibet, which had traditionally served as a buffer zone.
 From the Chinese side, strategists were concerned about the possibility of India continuing to spread its dominance in Asia and the Indian Ocean in the manner of British India.

 China viewed Tibet as a part of its territory.
 The preceding government of the Republic of China under Chiang Kai-shek also claimed Tibet as Chinese territory.
-However, he was unable to re-assert control.
+However, he was unable to reassert control.
 Chairman of the Chinese Communist Party Mao Zedong saw Indian concern over Tibet as a manifestation of interference in the internal affairs of the PRC.
 The PRC reasserted control over Tibet and to end Tibetan Buddhism and feudalism, which it did by force of arms in 1950.
 To avoid antagonizing the PRC, Nehru informed Chinese leaders that India had no political ambitions or territorial ambitions and did not seek special privileges in Tibet, but that traditional trading rights must continue.
 With Indian support, Tibetan delegates signed an agreement in May 1951 recognizing PRC sovereignty but guaranteeing that the existing political and social system of Tibet would continue.

 Chairman Mao Zedong of the Chinese Communist Party and Prime Minister Jawaharlal Nehru.

 In April 1954, India and the PRC signed an eight-year agreement on Tibet that became the Five Principles of Peaceful Coexistence (or Panchsheel).
 Jawaharlal Nehru of India, during the latter's state visit to China, October 1954.